-In October I went to Czechia for 9 days on a film set.
+In October I went to a remote forest in Czechia.
 Before leaving, my mother had told me not to get lost in the forest.
 I stayed true to my word and decided to lose myself in the forest instead.
 I ran in that forest every day and saw it bathed in sunlight, in wind, in rain, in fog and in clouds.
 I crushed fly agaeric as I ran and slipped on moss, all the while thinking about an article I had read about the art of 'forest-bathing'.
 It was the same feeling of fulfilment I had felt after immersing myself in the sea.
 So where was my whale?
 On the last day the shoot lasted 12 hours.
 It had fire and was more repetitive than your usual film scene, and the actors were exhausted.
 They finally let us go at 3am.
 I found myself falling asleep in the van that drove out of the forest, and I nodded off on the actor closest to me in the van.
 He smelt of ash and woodsmoke.
 Knowing that my pick-up awaited me at 7am to take me to the airport, I fell asleep for a second, until the van-driver floored the brakes and woke me back up.

 What followed was a collective sigh uttered by all in the van.
 A deer stood at the side of the road, safe from harm's way, and looked back at us in the darkness.
 "Woah, super."
 Said my vehicle companion to my left.
 I write down these unremarkable words because I can still hear them in my mind.
 As in the sea between Malta and Sicily, here my exhaustion was rewarded by a gentle beast that I had never expected.
 Am I writing this text towards a new year's resolution?
 Please no, I beg myself, and think of it more as a reminder that I will encounter a lot of unexpected beasts as I go through 2018, and that some of these beasts that I will encounter will be, like the whale and the deer, most kind.